rherbst123/FieldMuseumImageToTextAndCsv/README.md

 A Python Script To Take A folder of images and turn them into a text file and categorize into a csv file.

 Setup:
 Necessary imports include the openai Api, Pandas and Tesseract.
 You will also need a compiler for python.
-Visual Studio code and the python extension is preferred.
+Visual Studio code and the python extension is what I used.

 Importing Pandas
 ```